lihaizhong/miniapp-language-support/README.md

-# mp-little-helper README
+# miniapp-language-support README

-This is the README for your extension "mp-little-helper".
+This is the README for your extension "miniapp-language-support".
 After writing up a brief description, we recommend including the following sections.

 ## Features